 c.
 A person terminated for adequate cause may be required to repay all or part of the award he/she has received.

 9-8.
 Record Keeping

-Graduate service appointees must have on record in the Graduate Studies Office a signed copy of the award letter accepting the terms of the appointment/award.
+Graduate service appointees must have on record in the Graduate Programs Office a signed copy of the award letter accepting the terms of the appointment/award.

 CHAPTER 10 – GAC REPRESENTATIVE

 Graduate Degree Committees consist of three voting members including the Graduate Affairs Council Representative.

 a.
 The Graduate Affairs Council Representative (GACR) should be familiar with examination procedures as described in the Graduate Catalog and the Graduate Affairs Council Policies.

 b.
 The GACR represents the Graduate Affairs Council (GAC) and the Faculty in maintaining the tradition of the “open examination.”
 The product (the candidate, along with thesis, research report or special area knowledge) is on display for all to see.
 The GACR’s presence on the committee insures that various departments can see what other departments are doing to the mutual benefit of all.